typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/naming-convention.md

 The `filter` option operates similar to `custom`, accepting the same shaped object, except that it controls if the rest of the configuration should or should not be applied to an identifier.

-You can use this to exclude specific identifiers from specific configurations.
+You can use this to include or exclude specific identifiers from specific configurations.

 Accepts an object with the following properties: